mobileFX/Coconut2D/.SDK/Frameworks/org.coconut2d.sdk.ui/web/src/Readme.txt

 	Since UIView is a CocoClip descendant, texture generation takes place when CocoClip::paint() is called from its parent clip.
-Inside UIView::paint() the control flag UIView::__textureIsInvalid is checked and if it is set a temporaty HTML5 canvas is created and passed to UIView::repaint() of each UIView descendant in order to paint its assets on it.
+Inside UIView::paint() the control flag UIView::__textureIsInvalid is checked and if it is set a temporary HTML5 canvas is created and passed to UIView::repaint() of each UIView descendant in order to paint its assets on it.
 When the canvas is paited, we create a new CocoImage and set CocoClip::__image object which holds and binds the texture to the clip.